kadena-community/kadena.js/packages/tools/kadena-cli/README.md

 ```
 kadena tx test-signed-transaction [arguments]
 ```

+Testing a signed transaction for its viability against a specified network by making a Local call.
+Using the local API endpoints, you can dry-run Pact smart contracts using actual data in the coin contract tables.
+This is perfect for checking the viability of your transactions / smart contracts, as well as to check account data without necessarily having to spend tokens.

 | **Arguments & Options**       | **Description**                                                       | **Required** |
 | ----------------------------- | --------------------------------------------------------------------- | ------------ |